kaliypsocraft/something-awesome/README.md

 each challenge directory.

 ### Scripts
+TODO: deprecate `generate_challenge_file.sh`
 `generate_challenge_file.sh` is a shell script which takes in two arguments `<challenge_type> <challenge_name>` and creates a directory and markdown file associated with the challenge.
+#### Use Case:
-This automated the process in creating
+This automated the process in creating a

-`generate_write_ups.sh` is a shell script which when run within a challenge directory i.e. /crypto, it will generate a `.md` file associated with each challenge within the directory.
+`generate_write_ups.sh` is a shell script which when run within a challenge directory i.e. /crypto, it will generate a `.md` file associated with each exercise within a challenge type e.g. `/crypto/<exercise>.md`.
+#### Use Case:
 This was good for existing directories which did not have a write-up file associated with it.

 ### Acknowledgements